Explore health content from A to Z.

 Eat foods that are high in fiber, such as fruits, vegetables, and whole grains.
 A fiber supplement can also help.

 Get regular exercise.

-Talk to your doctor about laxatives.
+Talk to your doctor about laxatives or stool softeners.

 Over time, your voice may grow softer and less distinct.
 Your handwriting is also likely to become small and cramped.
 These tips can help you cope:

 Breathe deeply before starting your sentences.
 Focus on speaking slowly and loudly.
 If needed, your doctor may refer you to a speech therapist.